-The incision pattern is shaped like an Anchor, it has a large horizontal scar under the breast.
+The incision pattern is shaped like an anchor, leaving a large horizontal scar under the breast.
 This is the classic incision method used by many doctors in Australia.
-There is a more modern alternative.
+The horizontal scar is normally hidden in the breast crease.

 Dr Craig Rubinstein will generally recommend you spend 1-2 nights in a hospital, allowing you to rest and recover while having access to medical professionals and your surgeon as needed.

-- All surgery leaves scars, including plastic surgery procedures like breast lift with implants.
-However experienced surgeons like Dr Rubinstein are extremely careful about scar placement and minimisation, with surgical scars generally fading over time.
-Dr Rubinstein also conducts follow-up treatments using a Fraxel Laser and Healite II to minimise your scars, with most scars being barely visible after 12 months.
+All surgery leaves scars, including plastic surgery procedures like breast lifts with implants.
+Experienced surgeons like Dr Rubinstein are careful about scar placement and minimisation, with many surgical scars generally fading over time after the patient follows correct post-operative instructions.

 Your Breast Implant Options

-If your breast ptosis requires breast implants – you will need to discuss your breast implant options.
-There are many different types of breast implant available including:
+If your breast ptosis requires breast implants – you will need to discuss your breast implant options with your surgeon.